For the most productive optical rotary encoder search, we recommend making your selections in the following order: Line Count, Commutation, Bore Size.

 The encoder disc, or code wheel, has a pattern of spaces, called windows, on it.
 When the LED light passes through one side of the disc, the photodiode detects interruptions.
 The photodiode creates analog signals which are processed and digitized for use by external control devices.

-Since 1989, Quantum Devices, Inc. has been known for their rotary encoder manufacturing innovation.
-Their full line of high performance encoders fit a wide variety of industries and applications.
-To find out which rotary encoder would be best for your specific application, contact Quantum Devices today!
+Since 1989, Quantum Devices has been known for incremental encoder manufacturing innovation.
+Our full line of high performance encoders fits a wide variety of industries and applications.
+Buy rotary encoders online direct from our store.
+To find out which rotary encoder would be best for your specific application, or to request a custom configuration, contact Quantum Devices today.

 Create an account to gain access to all of our 3D models!